 - Meanwhile, make the cinnamon filling: stir together soft butter, brown sugar and cinnamon in a medium bowl until well combined.
 It should form a soft paste.
 If it's too thick to spread easily, microwave for 10 seconds to soften.

-- Turn the risen dough out onto a lightly floured benchtop.
+- Turn the risen dough out onto a lightly floured bench top.
 Punch out the excess air from the dough.
 Roll into a rectangle approximately 30 x 40 cm (12 x 16 inches).
 Spread the cinnamon filling evenly over the dough, making sure to spread it right to the edges.

-- Cover with clingwrap or a damp teatowel and allow to rise in a warm place (40-45°C / 105-115°F) for another 1 hour or until doubled in size.
+- Cover with clingwrap or a damp tea towel and allow to rise in a warm place (40-45°C / 105-115°F) for another 1 hour or until doubled in size.
 Once again, I put my rolls in the oven on the lowest temperature.

 - Preheat the oven to 180°C / 355°F. Remove the cover from the risen rolls and bake for 20-25 minutes or until golden brown.
-Please note: if your rolls are rising in the oven, remove the cover and put them back in the oven, then immediately increase the temperature to 180°C / 355°F.
+Note: if your rolls are rising in the oven, remove the cover and put them back in the oven, then immediately increase the temperature to 180°C / 355°F.

 For the Glaze